An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 Add a day either side for flying to Chicago, and from LA back home--and it's a full two-weeks.

-= = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =
+= = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =

 NATIONAL ROAD COMPANION TRIP

 The National Road (or Cumberland Road) is the route settlers in the early 1800s used to reach the wilderness that became the Midwest.
 In a sense, it was America's first interstate highway.
 This can make a nice addition to a Route 66 trip, giving you a taste of American travel across two centuries.
-(The National Road has its own gallery on this site.)

-Attractions are far fewer west of Columbus OH, although US 40 is pleasant enough and goes through countless little towns.
+Attractions are far fewer west of Columbus OH, although US 40 is pleasant and goes through countless little towns.
 I-70 is also conveniently nearby if you want to make up time.
 Columbus to Vandalia is 350 miles, 560 km.

 Allow at least three full days for a National Road trip starting in Baltimore or Cumberland MD, with nights in Wheeling WV, Columbus OH and Edwardsville IL (population 25,000) or a city nearby.
 There are national chain motel options each night.